Séléna Janicijevic

 Séléna Janicijevic (Селена Јанићијевић, born 23 July 2002) is a French tennis player of Serbian origin.

 On 16 September 2024, she reached her career-high of world No. 153 in singles.
-Janicijevic has won 10 singles and one doubles titles on the ITF Circuit.
+Janicijevic has won eleven singles titles and one doubles title on the ITF Circuit.

 Career

 2019: Major debut

 Janicijevic made her Grand Slam tournament main-draw debut as a wildcard entrant at the 2019 French Open, losing to Iga Świątek in the first round.

 2022: ITF Tour success

 Janicijevic started the year in Egypt where she reached two semifinals showing in the first two $15k in Giza and Cairo, stopped only by Sapfo Sakellaridi in both tournaments, and a championship win in the $25k in Cairo.
 This title was followed by another in February, at a $15k in Antalya over Angelica Moratelli.
 However, she would lose the two consequent tournaments on the Turkish clay, one ending in retirement.
-She did not play for a few weeks after this before returning to the European ITFs where she found minimum success.
+She did not play for a few weeks after this, before returning to the European ITFs where she found minimum success.
 Upon her return to Egypt, she found herself in a much better position, immediately going to the final of a $25k, losing to Anastasia Zolotareva.

 She received a wildcard entry into the Paris WTA 125 event, losing to Magda Linette in the first round in three sets.
 In June, Janicijevic won a $25k in Périgueux, defeating top seed Katharina Hobgarski in the final.